By the end of this section, you will be able to:

 Other theorists have come to the conclusion that the extent to which bureaucracies compete for scarce resources is not what provides the greatest insight into how a bureaucracy functions.
 Rather, it is the absence of competition.
 The model that emerged from this observation is the monopolistic model.

 Proponents of the monopolistic model recognize the similarities between a bureaucracy like the Internal Revenue Service (IRS) and a private monopoly like a regional power company or internet service provider that has no competitors.
 Such organizations are frequently criticized for waste, poor service, and a low level of client responsiveness.
 Consider, for example, the Bureau of Consular Affairs (BCA), the federal bureaucracy charged with issuing passports to citizens.
-There is no other organization from which a U.S. citizen can legitimately request and receive a passport, a process that normally takes several weeks.
-Thus there is no reason for the BCA to become more efficient or more responsive or to issue passports any faster.
+There is no other organization from which a U.S. citizen can legitimately request and receive a passport, a process that normally takes ten to twelve weeks, unless one pays the higher expedited fee, which will make it four to six weeks.23 Thus there is no reason for the BCA to become more efficient or more responsive or to issue passports any faster.

 There are rare bureaucratic exceptions that typically compete for presidential favor, most notably organizations such as the Central Intelligence Agency, the National Security Agency, and the intelligence agencies in the Department of Defense.
 Apart from these, bureaucracies have little reason to become more efficient or responsive, nor are they often penalized for chronic inefficiency or ineffectiveness.
 Therefore, there is little reason for them to adopt cost-saving or performance measurement systems.
 While some economists argue that the problems of government could be easily solved if certain functions are privatized to reduce this prevailing incompetence, bureaucrats are not as easily swayed.